 The book starts with 3 mandates for anyone looking to improve the quality of their life and streamline their finances – 1.
 Choose the net worth mentality rather than the paycheck mentality 2.
 Pay off credit card and high-interest debts 3.
 Establish an emergency fund

 While the last 2 points are number-based no-brainers, to me the first point is the real game changer.
-The day you reject the paycheck mentality that you see with most people around you, is the day you become serious about your financial life.
+The day you reject the paycheck to paycheck mentality that you see with most people around you, is the day you become serious about your financial life.

 Bogleheads define a speculator as someone who is expecting to quickly trade and turn in a profit.
 While some of the speculators may actually profit, the odds are against them.
 This is not a practice recommended by Bogleheads at all.